Monadnock Title I

 - Receive transportation to and from the school of origin

 - Enroll in school immediately, even if missing records and documents normally required for enrollment such as a birth certificate, proof of residence, previous school records, or immunization/medical records.

 - Enroll, attend classes, and participate fully in all school activities while the school gathers records

 - Have access to the same programs and services that are available to all other students including transportation and supplemental educational services

-- Attend school with children not experiencing homelessness; a school may not segregate a student because s/he is homeless.
+- Attend school with children not experiencing homelessness; a school may not segregate a student who is experiencing homelessness.